Asheru

-Gabriel Benn (born December 29, 1974), better known as Asheru, is an American rapper, educator, and youth activist.
-He performed the opening and closing themes for the popular TV series, The Boondocks.
+Gabriel C. Benn (born December 29, 1974), better known as Asheru, is an American rapper, educator, and youth activist.
+He performed the opening and closing themes for the TV series The Boondocks.

 Early life and music

 As a youth, Asheru's musical influences were a wide range of hip hop artists as well as Soul, R&B, and Pop from the 1970s and 1980s that his mother used to play.
 He graduated from high school at 16 and attended the University of Virginia, where he graduated in 1996 with a B.A. in Anthropology.
 His classmate Wesley Jackson founded an independent Hip Hop label, Seven Heads Entertainment, which in 1996 signed the group Unspoken Heard, made up of Asheru and Jackson's older brother, Robert Jackson, known as Blue Black.
 Asheru and Blue Black released a series of 12" singles and EPs, and in 2001 released their first album, Soon Come.
 In 2003, the group released their second album 48 Months, followed by the No Edge Ups in South Africa album, a compilation album of other Seven Heads artists featuring the single "Mood Swing", with Talib Kweli.

 Asheru has performed throughout Europe, Canada, the US and Japan, both solo and with Unspoken Heard, as well as collaborating on projects with artists such as Pete Rock and DJ Jazzy Jeff.
 He currently travels with a live band, The ELs.